 Here are some steps on how to ask for a raise, so you can walk in confident, knowing full and well that you deserve it.

-1. Determine why you want a raise
+Determine why you want to ask for a salary raise

 Did you recently take on more responsibility?
 Accomplish a goal or solve a problem for the company?
 Take a good look at why you believe you deserve a raise before setting a meeting with your boss.